Intermediate level

 All successful garden designs will feature a mix of different plant types.
 If variety is the spice of life then ensuring you have the 5 main plant groups in your garden is essential.
 Understanding the difference between annuals, biennials, perennials, shrubs and trees will ensure your garden is a year-round success.
 So let's take a look at the different plant types and how you can use them in the garden.

-When you’re new to gardening, you tend to buy plants that simply look nice in the garden centre without considering what plant type they are.
-This can lead to disjointed gardens or though that look nice for a few weeks and then return to their bland previous state.
+When you're new to gardening, you tend to buy plants that simply look nice in the garden centre without considering what plant type they are.
+This can lead to disjointed gardens or things that look nice for a few weeks and then return to their bland previous state.

 By understanding the 5 different plant groups of classifications, you can ensure your garden has both year-round interests and is set up to encourage wildlife into the garden.
-However, it can be daunting looking at the variety of plants on offer and trying to understand what should go where and how long the plant will live for.
+However, it can be daunting looking at the variety of plants on offer and trying to understand what should go where and how long the plant will live.

 Plant Type Groups Explained